kelektiv/node.bcrypt.js/README.md

 To make it easier for people using this tool to analyze what has been surveyed, here is a list of BCrypt related security issues/concerns as they've come up.

 * [GH-13][gh13] - There was a timing attack present in the comparator.
 This is fixed in versions higher than 0.2.1, but I recommend using 0.2.3 (code fixes) or later.
 HT [thegoleffect][thegoleffect].
 * An [issue with passwords][jtr] was found with a version of the Blowfish algorithm developed for John the Ripper.
 This is not present in the OpenBSD version and is thus not a problem for this module.
-HT @zookos.
+HT [zooko][zooko].

 Dependencies
 =============